+7 (707) 051 22 20

 • The child has a severe speech disorder (alalia, dysarthria, stuttering) — an individual program and constant articulation monitoring are needed.

-• Age under 3 years — younger children are not ready for group dynamics; they need only one adult.
+• Ages up to 3 years — younger children are not ready for group dynamics; they need only one adult.

-• The child has pronounced behavioral characteristics (autism, ADHD) — in a group, they will be distracted and disturb others until basic interaction skills are developed.
+• The child has pronounced behavioral characteristics (autism, ADHD)—in a group, they will get distracted and disturb others until they master basic interaction skills.

-In such cases, we recommend starting with individual sessions, and after 3-6 months, when a foundation is built, trying a group.
+In such cases, we recommend starting with individual sessions, and after 3-6 months, once a foundation is established, trying a group.

 Speech therapist consultations for parents of senior and preparatory groups

-I’d like to specifically mention speech therapist consultations for parents of the older group and consultations for parents of the preparatory group.
+I’ll specifically mention speech therapist consultations for parents of the older group and speech therapist consultations for parents of the preparatory group.
 We hold them once a month — this is an integral part of our work.
 During the consultation, we explain what is currently being worked on in the group, give homework, and show how to reinforce skills in daily life.
-For example, a mother from the Bostandyk district was surprised that her child only pronounced the "r" sound in sessions but not at home.
-After the consultation, we adjusted the exercises — two weeks later, the sound was mastered.
-Such meetings increase the effectiveness of group classes by 50% because parents become active participants in the process.
+For example, a mother from the Bostandyk district was surprised that her child only said the "r" sound during sessions, but not at home.
+After the consultation, we adjusted the exercises — within two weeks, the sound was solidified.
+Such meetings increase the effectiveness of group sessions by 50%, because parents become active participants in the process.

 GoalAutomation, socialization, communicationSound production, correction of severe disorders

-Speech therapist's attentionShared among children (but each gets 15-20 minutes of active work)100% of time dedicated to one child
+Speech therapist's attentionShared among children (but each gets 15-20 minutes of active work)100% of time focused on one child

 Duration45-60 minutes30-45 minutes